ConqAra/Canvas/README.md

 # Canvas

-canvas modpack i made for my friends. a huge collection of fabric mods (sort of) balanced and made with the intention of a modded experience that doesn't take away from the main premise of minecraft like other huge modpacks, but instead adds onto it to create a fun experience that can be used decently on low-end pcs. has a bunch of tweaks, rpg and tech aspects, overhauls, and all-around quality of life. has a lot of love and effort put into it, worked on this for over a year and am happy with the results. enjoy!
+canvas modpack i made for my friends. a huge collection of fabric mods (sort of) balanced and made with the intention of a modded experience that doesn't take away from the main premise of minecraft like other huge modpacks, but instead adds onto it to create a fun experience that can be used decently on low-end pcs. has a bunch of tweaks, rpg and tech aspects, overhauls, and all-around quality of life. has a lot of love and effort put into it, worked on this for over 2 years and am happy with the results. enjoy!

 > ## ![CanvasDev](https://github.com/user-attachments/assets/d313aa56-7fbd-43d7-bf99-a45618315992) some notable info: